 Anime Streaming Free Trials in 2026

-Crunchyroll runs the longest anime trial at 14 days.
-HIDIVE is the surviving alternative with a 7-day trial.
+Crunchyroll runs a 7-day anime trial.
+HIDIVE is the surviving alternative, also with a 7-day trial.
 Funimation closed in 2024.
 Free ad-supported options exist for older content.
 Here is the full picture.

 The anime streaming landscape in 2026